Confused about the abundance of TV streaming services available in Australia in 2022?

 - Automatically apply security and system updates to improve the TV’s features and performance.

-A dumb-TV, has none of the above but can often be turned into a Smart-TV by adding an external device (set-top box) such as Apple TV, Google Chromecast, Telstra TV, Fetch TV, Foxtel Now Box, Amazon Fire TV Stick or gaming consoles such as Xbox and PlayStation.
+A dumb-TV, has none of the above but can often be turned into a Smart-TV by purchasing an additional external device such as Apple TV, Google Chromecast, Telstra TV/Roku , Fetch TV, Foxtel Now Box, Amazon Fire TV Stick or gaming consoles such as Xbox and PlayStation.

 Streaming v Catchup v On-Demand